 Diesel Propane/CNG Injection - Diesel propane injection (DPI) and CNG injection are somewhat of a controversial modification that has become increasingly less popular in recent years.
 Opponents argue that there are too many risks, and that there are alternative modifications that provide greater benefit.
 Proponents are quick to point out extremely high increases in fuel economy and a noticeable performance enhancement.
 Some evidence suggests that propane/CNG injection is perfectly safe, but only if you plan to avoid additional modifications (tuning, fuel mods, etc).
 Most tend to agree that this is not a recommended modification for towing or other high-load scenarios, as the risk of detonation grows with engine load.

 Nitrous Oxide - Nitrous Oxide is literally a combination of the elements nitrogen and oxygen.
 Therefore, the benefits of nitrous oxide are more oxygen (as it is injected directly into the intake) and cooler intake air temperatures (resulting in a denser air charge).
 Though nitrous oxide injection has been associated with destroying gas engines, it is relatively safe for diesel engines when using a properly sized kit.
 To the best of our knowledge, nitrous is illegal for highway use in all 50 states, but rumor has it that some locations allow for the tank to be installed granted that the bottle is turned off while on public roads.
 Check your local laws before proceeding to install a nitrous oxide injection kit.
-Regardless, nitrous is not something you would use routinely - it's best suited for use in short bursts, perfect for the drag strip or sled pulling events.
+Regardless, nitrous is not something you use routinely - it's best suited for use in short bursts, perfect for the drag strip or sled pulling events.